man who feels pain in front of the leg of cruralgia type

 Strength

-LFor example, the patient may complain of difficulty going up and down stairs.
-Some use crutches to facilitate walking (especially in the acute phase).
-In more severe or chronic cases, it is even possible to observe visible atrophy of the quadriceps muscle, or difficulty in moving the leg or foot.
-This is called paralyzing cruralgia.
+In more severe or chronic cases, it is even possible to observe visible atrophy of the quadriceps muscle, or difficulty moving your leg or foot.
+We then speak of paralyzing cruralgia.

-We can observe a decrease (even an absence) of the patellar reflex in comparison with the healthy side.
-This is a test where the healthcare professional uses a reflex hammer and taps the patellar tendon to cause the knee to extend rapidly.
+This is a test where the healthcare professional uses a reflex hammer and taps the patellar tendon to cause rapid extension of the knee.

-Clinical signs
+Clinical tests

-The most common test used when a crural nerve injury is suspected is the Lasègue sign inverted (also called Leri's sign).
 The objective of this test is to put tension on the crural nerve to identify any dysfunction.
-If we ever observe a difference with the healthy side, this may lead us to continue the investigation.
+If we ever observe a difference with the healthy side, this may push us to continue the investigation.

 Medical imaging

 There are several imaging tests and examinations that can clarify the diagnosis.
-Unfortunately, these tests can also COMPLEXIFY.
+Unfortunately, these tests can also complicate.
 Before we elaborate on this concept, let's look at the potential causes that may explain how cruralgia appears in the first place.

-There are several reasons why the crural nerve can be irritated.
-What you have to understand is that the symptoms are often linked to an attack on the lower back.
-So, even if you complain of pain or other symptoms in your thigh, it may be that the cause of the problem originates in your lumbar region.
+There are several reasons why the crural nerve may be irritated.
+What you need to understand is that the symptoms are often linked to damage to the lower back.

 But what are these causes potentially responsible for cruralgia?

 Other causes are lumbar osteoarthritis and degenerative disc disease.
 This causes a reduction in the space where the nerve roots emerge from the foramen.
-Obviously, compression at this level can cause the symptoms associated with crural nerve irritation.
-There is also the narrow lumbar canal, a condition associated with a decrease in the space of the Spinal canal, and causing indirect irritation of the crural nerve.
+Compression at this level can cause symptoms associated with crural nerve irritation.

 • Pregnancy